-This policy brief is intended not only for knowledge brokers whose work is dedicated to this role, but also for funders (such as the European Union research and technological development framework programmes and national research funding agencies across Europe), researchers, policy-makers and stakeholders, all of whom can help to steer knowledge brokering by helping to set expectations for this work.
+This policy brief is intended not only for knowledge brokers whose work is dedicated to this role, but also for funders (such as the national research funding agencies in any given European country), researchers, policy-makers and stakeholders, all of whom can help to steer knowledge brokering by helping to set expectations for this work.
 While we strive to avoid jargon, a shared understanding of key terminology is important, so we define a number of key terms and concepts in Box 2.